logo

 Overview

-The Chennai CMDA masterplan land zone framework governs all land use across the Chennai Metropolitan Area (CMA), spanning 1,189 sq km.
+The Chennai CMDA masterplan land zone framework governs all land use across the Chennai Metropolitan Area (CMA), spanning the original 1,189 sq km (the CMA was expanded to 5,904 sq km in October 2022; the Second Master Plan and upcoming Third Master Plan cover the original 1,189 sq km; a Regional Plan will govern the expanded area).
 Notified in the Tamil Nadu Government Gazette on 2 September 2008, the Second Master Plan 2026 assigns zones including Primary Residential (R1), Mixed Residential, Commercial, Institutional, Industrial, Special and Hazardous Industrial, Agriculture, and Open Space to every parcel within the CMA.
 The governing authority is the Chennai Metropolitan Development Authority (CMDA), constituted in 1974 under the Tamil Nadu Town and Country Planning Act, 1971.
 This page covers the zones that kill transactions, the corridors that reflect real demand, and exactly how to verify a parcel before paying anything.

 Unapproved Layouts and Agricultural Zone Traps in the Chennai CMDA Masterplan